Am I Disabled?

 - Appealing Social Security Disability decisions by the SSA

-If the SSA denies your first Social Security Disability application, he will file your Claim for Reconsideration.
-If denied, he will present your case to an administrative law judge.
+If the SSA denies your first Social Security Disability application, then he will file your Claim for Reconsideration.
+If denied, he will then present your case to an administrative law judge.
 At the Social Security Disability hearing, the judge will review your case and will request information including:

 - Medical condition